giflw/datacrow/readme/readme.txt

 ----------------------------------------------------------------------------------------
 4.0 Upgrading

-Upgrading is as simple as installing the latest version on top of an older version.
-Always make a backup of your data first by using the "Backup & Restore" functionality situated in the "tools" menu.
+1) Create a backup ("Backup & Restore" functionality situated in the "tools" menu) from within the old version.

-Upgrade paths:

-  [Version 2.8.4 and Older]
-  From versions below the 2.8.6 to the latest: Install the 2.8.6 first.
-  Start Data Crow and start the conversion (answer "yes" on the upgrade question) After a successful upgrade install & run the 2.9.5 version.
-After this the latest version of Data Crow can be installed.

-  [Versions between 2.8.6 and 2.9.4]
-  To upgrade 2.8.6 and later versions, but below the 2.9.5 version: first install and run the 2.9.5 version prior to upgrading to the latest version.

-  [Versions between 2.9.5 and 3.0]
-  First install and run the 3.0 version prior to upgrading to the latest version.

-  [Version 3.4.12 and lower]
+2) Uninstall the old version (or simply delete the Data Crow installation folder).
-  Install and run version 3.4.13 prior to installing the 3.4.14 version.
+3) Install the new version.

-  [Version 3.4.12 and higher]
-  Install and run the latest version.
+4) Restore the backup created in step 1 on top of this latest version.

+Note that you first have to upgrade to 3.8.16 version before you can upgrade to version 3.9.0 of Data Crow.

 ----------------------------------------------------------------------------------------
 5.0 Building the project

-In the main directory (\Project) a batch file can be found; build.bat.
-This batch file calls Apache Ant (see http://jakarta.apache.org/) and uses the build.xml file.
-Packages which have been build can be found in the "lib" Directory.

-Of course you can also just call Ant within the main directory.
+Use Apache Ant (see http://jakarta.apache.org/) to build this project.
+Ant will you use the build.xml file to compile the full Data Crow project.

 ----------------------------------------------------------------------------------------